fwextensions/QuicKey/docs/index.md

     *QuicKey* uses this permission to let you search the titles and URLs of your bookmarked pages.
 It will never change your bookmarks.

-*QuicKey* can't access the content of any pages you visit and doesn't transmit any information other than some anonymized Google Analytics metrics.
+*QuicKey* can't access or manipulate the content of any pages you visit and doesn't transmit any information other than some anonymized Google Analytics metrics.

 ## Feedback and bugs